aoikurokawa/ncn-cookbook/docs/README.md

 don't know how to do something, contributing to the cookbook is a great way to learn!

-Check out all open issues [here](https://github.com/solana-developers/solana-cookbook/issues).
-Contribution guidelines [here](https://github.com/solana-developers/solana-cookbook#contributing).
-If you find the cookbook is missing a suggestion, please add an issue.

 ## How to Read the Cookbook

 The Solana Cookbook is split into different sections, each aimed at a different goal.